 What are the advantages of crowdfunding?

 Crowdfunding is a way of raising money for postgraduate study that doesn't involve getting into debt.
 You don't have to pay the money back and you can choose your target amount and start promoting your page whenever you like.
 You also have the chance to build a network of people genuinely interested in your research.

 Another benefit is that there are no entry requirements, unlike other funding methods.
 Anyone can crowdfund as long as you have the commitment, enthusiasm and drive to put in the required effort.
 And there's nothing to stop you combining whatever you raise from crowdfunding with a postgraduate loan, PhD loan, scholarship or any other type of student finance.

 Successfully crowdfunding for postgraduate study will look great on your CV, too, as it demonstrates a range of transferable skills that will impress employers.

 What are the disadvantages?

-Crowdfunding is difficult and funding is by no means guaranteed.
+Crowdfunding a Masters is difficult and funding is by no means guaranteed.
 You'll need to invest a lot of your own time to make it successful - at the same time as you're applying for postgraduate study and probably throughout your course as well.

 It may be relatively simple to persuade friends and family to donate to help you get to university.
 But why should strangers give their money to you?
 It's your job to convince them to part with their cash.
 For example, you could explain the benefits of any original research you plan to undertake while at university and try to attract the support of others in the same field.

 If you're able to get some exposure in the local press or have a wide reach on social media, you'll have a better chance - especially if you have an engaging story to tell.
 If you choose to crowdfund, you have to be prepared for the possibility that you won't reach your target and have a back-up plan ready.

-Brendan Earley, community director of Hubbub, offers five tips to crowdfunding success.
+Brendan Earley, community director for Hubbub, offers his tips to crowdfunding success.